-The CME, ECC, herewith submits this formal request to the Gold Standard with the requisite justification and supporting documentation evidencing the fact that targeted communities within host countries are homogeneous with respect to additionality, the baseline scenario applied, emission reductions and legislation.
-GS approval of this Request for Deviation will effectively authorize ECC to submit one VPA-DD (from one of the homogeneous countries within a batch) at the time of PoA Design Certification and subsequent VPAs for the other homogeneous countries within a batch in the PoA at a later stage.
+The CME, ECC, formally requests the inclusion of Malawi in batch 1 to enable the development of VPAs under PoA 12443.
+ECC, herewith submits this formal request to the Gold Standard with the requisite justification and supporting documentation evidencing the fact that targeted communities within host countries are homogeneous with respect to additionality, the baseline scenario applied, emission reductions and legislation.

+GS has approved the deviation (DEV_394) to submit one real case VPA-DD (from one of the homogeneous countries within a batch) at the time of PoA Design Certification and subsequent real case VPAs for each country can be included in the PoA at a later stage considering that the stated countries are homogenous on the grounds of additionality, baseline scenario, emission reductions and legislation.